andrexiao85/botnet_detection_algo/README.md

 The results show that as the maximum periodogram reduces, the periodic behavior on edge also reduces accordingly.
-Among the top periodic edges, we are able to identify an edge which is a subject of lots of redteam events which is a possible candidate of botnet behavior.
+Among the top periodic edges, we are able to identify an edge which is a subject of many redteam events which is a possible candidate of botnet behavior.